AryToNeX/MPRISLyrics/README.md

 ## Before you download

-Please note: I am not doing it seriously.
+Please note: I am only challenging myself here, and I wanted a lyrics visualizer that can run on a terminal.

-I am only challenging myself here, and I wanted a lyrics visualizer that can run reliably on a terminal.
+Don't spam for ETAs (eg. for a certain lyrics provider) or update requests.

-That's all, don't spam me for ETAs or update requests.
-If you like the idea, you can always fork it and maintain it.
+If you like the idea you can always contribute to it (pull requests are VERY welcome), fork it and maintain it, rewrite it in another language.

-I won't.
-When my interest in this project will be over, it will be over.
-There's no way around it.
+And finally, please note that when my interest in this project will be over, it will be over.
+There's no way around it, sadly.

 ## Prerequisites